 There are several types of wood paneling to consider when you are ready to refresh the look of your home, but there’s no need to feel overwhelmed.
 Here are some of the more common types of wood paneling.

 Reclaimed Wood Paneling

 If you want to create an accent wall in your living room, consider adding character and texture with reclaimed wood paneling.
-This is more eco-friendly than using new wood because it utilizes wood rescued from old barns, warehouses and factories that would otherwise end up in the landfill.
+Reclaimed is more eco-friendly than new wood because it utilizes lumber rescued from old barns, warehouses, and factories that would otherwise end up in landfills.
 It’s also a conversation starter because it’s much more interesting than simply painting an accent wall a different color from the others.

 Board and Batten Wood Paneling

-Wood paneling with the texture and character of wainscoting can also run all the way to the ceiling.
-Board and batten is a traditional wall paneling method that uses wide boards installed vertically with narrow battens to cover the seams.
+Wood paneling with the texture and character of wainscoting can also run all the way to the ceiling in a style called board and batten wood paneling.
+This traditional wall paneling method uses wide boards installed vertically with narrow battens to cover the seams.
 The width of the boards and battens you choose is up to you.

 Colors and Finishes

-There’s a nearly endless array of wood paneling colors and finishes to choose from.
+There’s nearly an endless array of wood paneling colors and finishes for your project.
 White is traditional, but it’s far from your only choice.
 If you select a natural wood species, you can opt to stain it and preserve its natural beauty.
 You can also choose any paint color under the sun to improve the look of your interior.
-Popular options include charcoal, cream, tan and grey.
+Popular options include charcoal, cream, tan, and grey.
 You can also paint your wood paneling a bold hue to contrast a neutral-colored wall.

-If you need help choosing wood paneling for your home, turn to The Moulding Company in Concord, CA. We can provide you with personalized recommendations and a free quote for your upcoming project.
-Contact us today at (925) 798-7525 to get started!
+If you need help choosing new wood paneling for your home, or you want some expert advice on upgrading the look of your current paneling with paint, turn to The Moulding Company in Concord, CA. We can provide you with personalized recommendations and a free quote for your upcoming project.
+Contact us today to get started!